Code-Institute-Submissions/ArcticSchool/README.md

 ### Deployment on Heroku pages

-To deploy your project please use following steps:
+To deploy your project please use the following steps:

 ---